ssc-/flask-ini/README.md

 Please note the following:

 * One variable in the `default_config` has the type `datetime.timedelta`.
-Flask-Ini can read this variable from your ini file and it will be interpreted as an integer number of days.
+Flask-ini can read this variable from your ini file and it will be interpreted as an integer number of days.
 If you want a more specfic delta it is recommended that you configure this variable another way.